-One of the first things to do when visiting Barcelona is to buy a T-10 integrated transport ticket.
-This ticket will give you access to all the city’s buses, metro trains, local trains, trams, night buses and funiculars (but not the cable-cars and privately run funicular to Tibidabo).
+One of the first things to do when visiting Barcelona is to buy a T-Casualintegrated transport ticket.
+This ticket will give you access to all the city’s buses, metro trains, local trains, trams, night buses and funiculars (but not the cable-cars up to Montjüic and across the bay, and the privately run funicular up to Tibidabo and the Aerobus).

-You can use the ticket as many times as you need within a one and a quarter hour period within Zone One and it counts as a single journey.
+You can use these tickets as many times as you need within a one and a quarter hour period within Zone One and it counts as a single journey.
 Though be aware that once you leave the metro, when you re-enter it will count as a new journey.

 In practice what this means is you can catch a barri bus (small local bus) to connect with a regular bus, travel across the city, jump on a tram or train to a metro station and take the metro to your final destination, and it all counts as a single journey.

 Some busses now have FREE wi-fi and phone charging points.